7 Best FREE VPNs for PS4/PS5 + How to Connect (Tested 2023)

 - Share your VPN’s connection.
 Click “Change Adapter Settings”.
 Right-click the adapter with your VPN’s name and select Properties > Sharing > Allow other network users to connect through this computer’s Internet connection.
 Under “Home Networking Connection”, choose your PS4/PS5’s ethernet connection.

 - Connect your VPN.
 Just open your VPN app and connect to the server you want.

 - Set up your PS4/PS5’s connection.
 On your console, go to Settings > Network > Connect to the internet > Use a LAN cable > Easy.
 If prompted, select “Do not use a proxy server”.

 - Start gaming!
 You’re ready to game safely online!

 With Windows WiFi

 - Download a VPN.
-I recommend NordVPN because it has superfast speeds for online shooters and unblocks a ton of popular streaming apps on PS4/PS5 (plus you can try it free for 30 days).
+I recommend ExpressVPN because it has superfast speeds for online shooters and unblocks a ton of popular streaming apps on PS4/PS5 (plus you can try it risk-free for 30 days).

 - Activate mobile hotspot.
 Go to Settings > Network & Internet > Mobile Hotspot and turn on your mobile hotspot.
 Set “Share my internet connection from” to “WiFi”.

 - Create a network name and password.
 Click “Edit” and choose a network name and password.